marcolago/flowtime.js/README.md

 ## Main Features

 **Full Page Fluid Layout Boilerplate**.
-Flowtime.js is designed to perfectly fit your viewport and is based on a solid `display: inline-block;` technique.
+Flowtime.js is designed to perfectly fit your viewport and is based on a solid `display: inline-block;` foundation.
-This frameworks doesn't style you presentations or sites for you but it takes care of all the annoying things like navigation and deep-linking, so you are free to style every single element of your design as you like.
+This frameworks doesn't style your presentations or sites for you but it takes care of all the annoying things like navigation and deep-linking, so you are free to style every single element of your design as you like.
+But for the ones who need a ready-to-use tool it comes with a default theme that you can edit or you can add new themes just by linking your css files.

-**Multiple controlled navigation**.
+**Multiple Controls Navigation**.
 You can navigate through pages via links, keyboard or deep-linking.
 Links are managed using the href value targeting a formatted hash destination; see the demos source code for more examples.
 Keyboard navigation is based on arrow keys with the Shift key as a modifier to jump over fragments or sections, see the command list: